anderson-aristotle/html-css-bootstrap-layout/README.md

 ## Code-along: Modals and More

->"Modals are streamlined, but flexible dialog prompts powered by JavaScript.
-They
->support a number of use cases from user notification to completely custom
->content and feature a handful of helpful subcomponents, sizes, and more."
+Modals are streamlined, but flexible dialog prompts powered by JavaScript.
+They support a number of use cases from user notification to completely custom content and feature a handful of helpful subcomponents, sizes, and more.
->_- Bootstrap_

 Bootstrap provides numerous custom JavaScript methods for us to use with modals.
 It's incredibly important that we take advantage of these & use them as